 As one would expect, the highest rates occur on the crystals that are closest to the exiting electron beam.
 A map of the percentage of events with at least one hit, the hit occupation, for each crystal, using a time integration window of 32 ns and a hit threshold of 10 MeV, is shown in Figure 5.1.2.1.
-The maximum hit occupation occurs for crystal number 4 in the first row, with nearly 100% occupancy.
+The maximum hit occupation occurs for crystal number 3 in the first row, with close to 75% occupancy.